kobotoolbox/kobo-docker/doc/November-2022-Upgrade.md

         apt-get upgrade
     ```

-    _Notes: You may receive a (long) warning that PostgreSQL 9.5 is obsolete, ignore it, continue and use new version config files when asked for._
+    _Notes: You may receive a (long) warning that PostgreSQL 9.5 is obsolete: ignore it and continue.
+When asked about configuration files, choose `install the package maintainer's version`._

 1. Initialize the database